penafieljlm/pse-tools/README.md

-# pse-tools
+# PSE Tools (pse-tools)
-Personal collection of scripts dealing with the Philippine Stock Exchange
+A Collection of Programs and Scripts Involving the Philippine Stock Exchange